ToxicFrog/doom-mods/README.md

 Shots poison enemies.
 Poison is a weak and short-lived damage-over-time effect, but stacks cause both the damage and duration to rapidly increase, making this highly effective on rapid-fire weapons.

-### Pyre *(Weapon only; requires one level in Incendiary Shots)*
+### Pyre *(Weapon only; requires two levels in Incendiary Shots)*

 Burning enemies explode in flames when they die, igniting all nearby enemies.
-Higher levels apply more fire stacks.
+The more fire stacks the victim had the hotter the pyre will burn.

 ### Resistance *(Player only)*